 Long-term goals may require more money and regular attention than short-term goals.
 However, by setting aside small amounts of money each month, you can make a difference in the quality of life for many people’s short term goals, including car purchases and wedding expenses.

 Timing is an important factor in getting the most out of a savings plan.
 Make sure you’re depositing funds into your account when interest rates are high and withdrawing them when they’re low.

 There are many different types of goals, and the length of time associated with each one impacts how to make a savings plan for that goal.
 By understanding this, you can create a plan that will work best for you.

 Saving money can be tough, but with a bit of effort you can definitely make progress.
-Just remember to take things slow and steady–you’ll get there in the end.
+Just remember to take things slow and steady and avoid impulse spending – you’ll get there in the end.
 And don’t forget to have some fun along the way!

 Keep reading for more financial advice and money-saving tips when neurodivergent!